 What kinds of resources will I have available?

-The Ministry guarantees that you will have a classroom, chairs, and a whiteboard.
+You will have a classroom, chairs, and a whiteboard.
 Many EIs also have computers or projectors, but your ability to use these things in class depends on the availability of and demands for these resources.

 In what kinds of meetings or activities am I expected to participate in my EI?